-I’ve been penning this blog for sometime as I watch my boys grow into young adults wondering in this crazy beaten up old world what future do they and the rest of our kids have to look forward to.
+I’ve been penning this blog for some time as I watch my boys grow into young adults wandering in this crazy beaten up old-world what future do they and the rest of our kids have to look forward to.

-But with it has come a more sinister world where acts of sexual depravity, pedophilia, indecent images and generally bad behaviour seem to be the new order.
+But with it has come a more sinister world where acts of sexual depravity, paedophilia, indecent images and generally bad behaviour seem to be the new order.

 Have our children become anaesthetised to it all?